-How a mesh Wi-Fi network works
+How a mesh network works

 A typical home Wi-Fi network has a traditional router that connects to your modem, the device that brings your internet connection into your home.
 Your router then broadcasts a wireless signal as far as it can.

 Do I need a mesh Wi-Fi network?

 If you have a small single-story home, and it doesn’t have thick walls made of concrete or stucco, for instance, a traditional Wi-Fi system may work just fine.
-But if Wi-Fi dead zones are a common occurrence, no matter how many times you reset your router, then consider a mesh network.
+But if Wi-Fi dead zones are a common occurrence, no matter how many times you reset your router or move it to a potentially better location, then you may want to consider setting up a mesh network.

-3 benefits of a mesh Wi-Fi network
+6 benefits of a mesh Wi-Fi network

 1. You’re in control.
 With many mesh networks, you have a lot of power in the palm of your hand — an app on your smartphone.
 These apps can help you with the network setup process and also ensure that you’re creating a secure password.

 Such apps also typically allow you to manage network issues, check data speeds, set parental controls, and much more.
-Some systems also allow you to see what devices are connected to your network at any given time.
+Some systems also allow you to see what devices are connected to your network at any time.

 2. Automatic updates.
 You’ve no doubt heard that it pays to keep your computer and smartphone software updated, in part, to help protect those devices against new security vulnerabilities.
 The same applies to routers.
 Mesh networks typically update themselves, leaving you one less thing to worry about.

-3. Increased security.
+3. Increased device security.
 You may have to pay a subscription fee, but some mesh systems provide enhanced security features to help protect your router, Wi-Fi network, and devices connected to that network from security threats.
 These threats could include malware, viruses, hackers, and cybercriminals.